 - Plastic can surprisingly be sustainable in some ways, but not so surprisingly, lack sustainability in other ways

 - How sustainable plastic is depends on the type of plastic, and also the plastic product or item that is being assessed

-- But, there are also general sustainability trends with all types of conventional plastics
+- But, there are also general sustainability trends that might apply to all types of conventional plastics

-- But, the fact that conventional plastic comes from fossil fuel feedstock, it has a low recycling rate in some major countries, it is a commonly littered and polluted material in some countries, and the range of other potential effects plastic can have on humans, wild life and the environment, makes it unsustainable in a number of ways
+- But, the fact that conventional plastic comes from fossil fuel feedstock, it often contains non natural additives and synthetic chemicals, it has a low recycling rate in some major countries, it is a commonly littered and polluted material in some countries, it can break down into microplastics, it takes a long time to degrade in general (and some studies indicate we might not actually know how long it takes to break down), and the range of other potential effects plastic can have on humans, wild life and the environment, makes it unsustainable in a number of ways

-- The sustainability of plastic may change over time with variables like new plastic chemistry and designs, better ways to dispose of and manage or re-use plastic waste, and so on.
+- The sustainability of plastic may change over time with variables like new plastic chemistry and designs being developed, better ways to dispose of and manage or re-use plastic waste, and so on.
 But, there may also be some hard limitations of how sustainable plastic can ultimately become as well

 How We Might Measure Or Define ‘Sustainable’ In This Context

 Sustainable usually refers to something which doesn’t degrade the environment, and doesn’t deplete natural resources (it may also mean that the resources that are used to make something can be renewed quickly enough without being depleted over the long term).

 But, plastic has the ability to impact humans, wildlife and the economy too.